AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When moving the content within the same folder, the page move option is disabled (NPR-31840).

-* When URLs ending with /_jcr_content/.html or /jcr:content/.html are accessed, CPU spikes and AEM stops responding (NPR-31837).

 * In editable templates structure mode, the allowed components list in layout container displays incorrect results.
 Only components with design dialog are displayed in the layout container (NPR-31816).

 * When a page has read-only permissions for a user, the Open properties option is visible in sites.html but not in editor.html (NPR-31770).